jss367/jss367.github.io/_posts/2018-08-07-Clean-DNA-Dataset.md

 To avoid that, we'll use one-hot encoding.

 We have to be careful with data types.
 We currently have a bunch of integers inside a list within a pandas series.
 We want to split those lists so that each individual integer is in its own column.
-To do that we'll convert the pandas series into an ndarray.
+To do that, we'll convert the pandas series into an ndarray.

 ```python
 X_sequence = np.array(df['Sequence_list'].values.tolist())
 ```

-Because we have 7 different categories ('A', 'C', 'D', 'G', 'N', 'R', 'S', and 'T'), one-hot encoding will turn our array of shape (X, Y) into (X, Y * 7).
+One-hot encoding our matrix will change the shape of it.
 Let's check the shape now so we can compare.

 ```python